OpusCapita/service-template/README.md

 - Login to CircleCI using your web browser.
 - Go to https://circleci.com/add-projects.
-- Select "OpusCapitaBusinessNetwork" on the left.
+- Select "OpusCapita" on the left.
 - Search your repository on the right.
 - Click "Build project" on the right.